inikhilkedia/Cedar-Payment-Flow/README.md

-- handleInvalidErrorText: A helper function to return appropriate error messages based on the input field ID.
+- `handleInvalidErrorText`: A helper function to return appropriate error messages based on the input field ID.

-- InputField: The main input field component.
+- `InputField`: The primary input field component.